jonmad/SentimentStar/README.md

 For Kafka, I installed the Confluent Platform Community Components edition from https://www.confluent.io/download/ onto my Mac on my home network.

 Node-RED and the Python app (code attached) are both running on a local Raspberry Pi Zero - that which is hanging off my Christmas tree with the Star attached.
+Its hostname is 'pistar'.

 The Node-RED flow is attached.
 View the raw content and import it into Node-RED from the clipboard.
 - this requries a Twitter account with a developer account (http://developer.twitter.com) to obtain the desired credentials for the Twitter input node.
 This uses https://flows.nodered.org/node/node-red-node-twitter